marulkan/cesnet-kafka/README.markdown

 Kerberos principal mapping rules are set as:

 * *kafka/&lt;HOST&gt;@&lt;REALM&gt;* -&gt; *kafka*
-* *zookeeker/&lt;HOST&gt;@&lt;REALM&gt;* -&gt; *zookeeper*
+* *zookeeper/&lt;HOST&gt;@&lt;REALM&gt;* -&gt; *zookeeper*
 * *DEFAULT*

-This can be overriden by *sasl.kerberos.principal.to.local.rules* server property, which accepts comma separated list of rules.
+This can be overridden by *sasl.kerberos.principal.to.local.rules* server property, which accepts comma separated list of rules.

-In case there is no cross-realm Kerberos environment and you use standard "zookeeper" and "kafka" machine principals, you can remove the property:
+In case there is no cross-realm Kerberos environment and standard "zookeeper" and "kafka" machine principals are used, you can remove the property:

     class { 'kafka':
+      ...
       properties => {
         'server' => {
           'sasl.kerberos.principal.to.local.rules' => '::undef',
         }
       },
-      ...
     }

 ### SSL